Saroglitazar: Efficacy

 Being a dual PPAR agonist, saroglitazar helps in controlling blood glucose and lipid parameters, especially high triglycerides and high non-HDL cholesterol.
 A study done in rats concluded that saroglitazar has the potential to prevent the progression of retinopathy in diabetes patients.
 Using preclinical models, it has also been shown to be useful in diabetic nephropathy.

 Safety

 No major serious adverse events have been reported; however, long-term cardiovascular safety has not been established.

+Concerns have been raised regarding increase in serum creatinine with the use of saroglitazar, initially noted in a meta-analysis published by Dutta et. al.

+In another randomized controlled trial published by Gawrieh et. al., a mild but significant increase in serum creatinine was noted with 16 weeks use of saroglitazar at 4mg/day dose.